mui/material-ui/docs/src/pages/careers/lead-designer.md

 ### What would be nice if you had, but isn't required

-- **Experience with open-source projects**.
+- **Experience with open-source products**.
 You have seen the particular product dynamics when in an OSS environment and are knowledgable of the challenges.

 ## Benefits & Compensation

 Competitive compensation depending on the profile and location.
 We are ready to pay top market rates for a person that can clearly exceed the role's expectations.
 You can find the other perks & benefits on the [careers](https://mui.com/careers/#perks-amp-benefits) page.

+## Interview steps

+Here's a brief overview of how this role's process will be carried through:

+- **Introduction call** (20 to 25 min ⎯ with a designer): A short call to quickly introduce each other.
+- **Career deep dive** (40 to 60 min ⎯ with a designer): We'll go through your career a bit more in-depth and will be interested in understanding your trajectory up to the point where you've applied to this role.
+- **Comparable experience review** (40 to 60 min ⎯ with a designer, product manager or tech lead): You'll present one to three (up to you) of your prior experiences that showcase how capable you're of taking this role.
+- **Conversation with the CEO** (30 min): A quick call so you get to know each other, and talk about vision, future, history, etc.

+We like to encourage candidates to also see all of these conversations as opportunities for you to interview us as well.
+It's highly encouraged to bring whatever questions you see fit to make sure we are also a great role for you, making for a great match!

 ## How to apply?